 Public Company Considerations

-A mistake I commonly see public companies make is scheduling their results release for “after markets close.”
-As long as your release goes out at precisely 4:00 p.m.
-Eastern Time (“ET”) nobody will think you’re a jerk.
+A mistake we commonly see public companies make is scheduling their results release for “after markets close.”
+As long as your release goes out at precisely 5:00 p.m.
+Eastern Time (“ET”) nobody will think twice.
 However, if it comes out an hour or two later, you’ve just wasted your analyst’s time.
-This is not how you make friends in the industry.
+This is not how you make friends in the capital markets.

 When possible, the best time to release information is before markets open (with a sufficient buffer of time so that markets can reasonably absorb the information).
 This is practical because it gives you plenty of time to manage edits, proofread, and go through your pre-release checklist the night before.
 Releasing after markets close often does not give you enough time to properly incorporate edits from your board members and senior management.